 You might be happy using paper maps, but it’s not normal for them to be supplied with a rental car, which means you may as well opt for the GPS instead.

-Smartphone apps such as Google Maps are a brilliant free alternative, which give you the additional advantage of knowing up to the minute traffic and road conditions.
+Smartphone apps such as Google Maps are a brilliant free alternative, which gives you the additional advantage of knowing up to the minute traffic and road conditions.
 You should download a map of the Faroe Islands to your phone from Google Maps while you’re in good WiFi.
 If you forget to do this, Vagar Airpot has free WiFi where you can download Google Maps to your phone before you hit the road.

-Car rental pick up and drop off
+Car rental Faroe Islands pick up and drop off

 After all the paperwork is sorted with the rental company, you’ll be asked if you want to be shown around the vehicle.

 When the agent shows you around, make sure you ask them to show you how all the essential systems function.
 You should be completely happy with using the vehicle when you depart – remember, you are legally responsible for it.
 So, make sure you know how to operate the headlights, indicator lights, hazard lights, and windscreen wipers.
 Also, be sure to understand how to engage reverse gear.

 If you run into a guardrail with your rental, you’re going to be charged for damages.
 If someone else ran into a guardrail before you and you don’t note it when you pick up the rental car, you could also be charged for damages.
 Always, always, always, inspect every single rental car you get with great detail – inside and out.

 Note any damages with the company and take photos just in case.
 Cam and I are meticulous with rental car dings, scratches, windshield cracks, and cigarette burns.
 Never assume that a scratch or ding is unimportant or big enough to note.
 When you return your rental, make sure you get a slip signing off that all was okay on the car, so they don’t come back and try to charge you later.